peteroupc/MailLib/api/com.upokecenter.text.NormalizerInput.md

 # com.upokecenter.text.NormalizerInput

-    public final class NormalizerInput extends Object implements com.upokecenter.text.ICharacterInput
+    public final class NormalizerInput extends java.lang.Object implements com.upokecenter.text.ICharacterInput

 <p>A character input class that implements the Unicode normalization
  algorithm and contains methods and functionality to test and convert text strings for normalization.
-This is similar to the deprecated Normalizer class, except it implements the ICharacterInput interface.</p> <p>The Unicode Standard includes characters, such as an acute accent, that can be combined with other characters to make new characters.
+This is similar to the deprecated Normalizer class, except it implements the ICharacterInput interface.
+ </p> <p>The Unicode Standard includes characters, such as an acute
+ accent, that can be combined with other characters to make new characters.
 For example, the letter E combines with an acute accent to make E-acute (É).
 In some cases, the combined form (E-acute) should be treated as equivalent to the uncombined form (E plus acute).
-For this reason, the standard defines four
- <i>normalization forms</i> that convert strings to a single
+For this reason, the standard defines four <i> normalization forms </i> that convert strings to a single equivalent form: </p>
- equivalent form:</p> <ul> <li><b>NFD</b> (Normalization Form D) decomposes combined forms to their constituent characters (E plus acute, for example), then reorders combining marks to a standardized order.
-This is called canonical decomposition.</li> <li><b>NFC</b>
+ <ul> <li><b>NFD </b> (Normalization Form D) decomposes combined forms
- does canonical decomposition, then combines certain constituent characters to their composites (E-acute, for example).
-This is called canonical composition.</li> <li>Two normalization forms, <b>NFKC</b>
+ to their constituent characters (E plus acute, for example), then reorders combining marks to a standardized order.
+This is called canonical decomposition. </li> <li><b>NFC </b> does canonical decomposition, then combines certain constituent characters to their composites (E-acute, for example).
+This is called canonical composition. </li> <li>Two normalization forms, <b>NFKC </b> and
- and <b>NFKD</b>, are similar to NFC and NFD, except they also "decompose" certain characters, such as ligatures, font or positional variants, and subscripts, whose visual distinction can matter in some contexts.
-This is called compatibility decomposition.</li></ul>
+ <b>NFKD </b> , are similar to NFC and NFD, except they also
+ "decompose" certain characters, such as ligatures, font or positional variants, and subscripts, whose visual distinction can matter in some contexts.
+This is called compatibility decomposition. </li> </ul>
  <p>For more information, see Standard Annex 15 at
- <code>http://www.unicode.org/reports/tr15/</code>.</p> <p><b>Thread
+ <code>http://www.unicode.org/reports/tr15/ </code> . </p> <p><b>Thread
- safety:</b> This class is mutable; its properties can be changed.
+ safety: </b> This class is mutable; its properties can be changed.
  None of its instance methods are designed to be thread safe.
- Therefore, access to objects from this class must be synchronized if multiple threads can access them at the same time.</p> <p>NOTICE:
+ Therefore, access to objects from this class must be synchronized if multiple threads can access them at the same time. </p> <p>NOTICE:
  While this class's source code is in the public domain, the class uses an class, called NormalizationData, that includes data derived from the Unicode Character Database.
-In case doing so is required, the permission notice for the Unicode Character Database is given here:</p> <p>COPYRIGHT AND PERMISSION NOTICE</p> <p>Copyright (c) 1991-2014 Unicode, Inc. All rights reserved.
-Distributed under the Terms of Use in http://www.unicode.org/copyright.html.</p>
+In case doing so is required, the permission notice for the Unicode Character Database is given here: </p> <p>COPYRIGHT AND PERMISSION NOTICE </p> <p>Copyright (c) 1991-2014 Unicode, Inc. All rights reserved.
+Distributed under the Terms of Use in http://www.unicode.org/copyright.html. </p>
  <p>Permission is hereby granted, free of charge, to any person
  obtaining a copy of the Unicode data files and any associated documentation (the "Data Files") or Unicode software and any